 - Envelope (optional): lipid membrane with an additional layer of proteins outside the capsid

 Example of an Influenza virus particle.
 The squiggly strands are the genome.
 The yellow layer is the protein capsid.
 The blue layer is the envelope of lipids, and the orange and pink spikes are glycoproteins on the surface on the envelope.
+Image from here.

-1) Enter a host cell
+- Enter a host cell

-2) Hijack the host machinery
+- Hijack the host machinery

 You can see how the computer virus got its name.
 A computer virus silently enters a hard drive just like a real virus.
 It hijacks a computer and uses the computer's own machinery to help it spread.
 Users often don't know they have been infected until they experience the devastating consequences.

-Viruses have been shown to infect a wide variety of living things including plants, animals, and even bacteria.
-Each type of virus has a favorite host or favorite type of host cell that it typically infects: blonde, brunette, red-head, emu, tobacco plant, or E-coli.
+Viral InfectionViruses have been shown to infect a wide variety of living things, including plants, animals, and even bacteria.
+Each type of virus has its favorite host or even a favorite type of cell within the host.

 Otherwise, these viruses must be transmitted directly from host to host.
-Therefore, they can often only be transferred through bodily fluid like blood or semen.
+A side effect of this is that the virus can often only be transferred through the host's bodily fluid, like blood or semen.
 This is the case for HIV.

 Below is a chart showing different types of viruses and the parts of the body that they typically infect in humans.
 Do you recognize any of these viruses?
 Rabies?
 Herpes?
 Influenza?

-Viral symptoms vary depending on which virus it is, how many virions were in the infecting posse, and the host that has been infected.
-Just as with a bacterial infection there are certain symptoms that are common of many viral infections because they are actually symptoms of the immune system reacting to the virus.
+Symptoms of a Viral InfectionViral symptoms vary depending on which virus it is, how many virions were in the infecting posse, and the host that has been infected.
+Just as with a bacterial infection, there are certain symptoms that are common of many viral infections because they are actually symptoms of the immune system reacting to the virus.
 For example, many people experience fever or inflammation at the site of infection.

-The top two ways of combating viruses are with:
+Treating and Preventing Viral InfectionsThe top two ways of combating viruses are with: